Table of Contents

 - End-stage pain control may require subcutaneous opiate pumps

-Mesothelioma denotes primary malignant tumor of the mesothelium.
+Mesothelioma is a primary malignant tumor of the mesothelium.
 It is an aggressive tumor fatal to patients.
 It has a very poor prognosis.
-It typically affects middle-aged men with a history of asbestos exposure and has a lag phase from exposure to the disease of about 20-40 years.
+It typically affects middle-aged men with a history of asbestos exposure and has a lag phase from exposure to disease onset of about 20-40 years.
 The risk of developing mesothelioma increases proportionately to the amount of inhaled asbestos fibers.
-Few professions ill-famous for asbestos exposure are dockers, engineers, shipbuilders, boilermakers; and those in building trades such as plumbers, carpenters, and electricians.
+Professions at higher risk of asbestos exposure are dock workers, engineers, shipbuilders, boilermakers, and those in building trades, such as plumbers, carpenters, and electricians.

 The same can be mentioned as follows: